orijit92/Spotify-Hit-Predictor/README.md

 ![image](https://user-images.githubusercontent.com/85646063/178332977-457ac479-99cb-48e3-98ad-7d75004dab52.png)

-We can wee that instrumentalness is the most important song feature deciding if a song would be a hit.
+We can see that instrumentalness is the most important song feature deciding if a song would be a hit.

 **Logistic Regression:**